miguelviera/meetup-react-app/README.md

 # meetup-react-app
-This a meetup react app
+This is a meetup react app, I am using HTML, CSS, JavaScript and React.